Bullying Leads to Neurological Changes

 - Less Fear.
 Teen’s brains are rewired by experiences of being bullied to be scared of rejection and abandonment in social situations.
 It is important for teens to try to confront their fears to reverse neurological damage that reinforces these fears.
 Through cognitive behavioral therapy and recreation activities, teens learn to identify and challenge negative beliefs that are holding them back from being present in relationships.

 Elevations Can Help

-Elevations RTC is a co-ed residential treatment center for teens ages 13-18 that helps students struggling with the effects of being bullied and other mental health issues.
+Elevations RTC is an all gender residential treatment center for teens ages 13-18 that helps students struggling with the effects of being bullied and other mental health issues.
 Our goal is to help students process their past experiences and learn how to manage their emotions.
 Elevations RTC uses a holistic approach which allows students to see how all of the aspects of their lives connect to each other.
 We emphasize building social skills and self-esteem to help students move forward and develop healthier coping strategies.

 For information about finding help for teens who have been bullied, call 855-290-9681 today!